Austin FC: First seasons

 Austin FC hired Josh Wolff as their first head coach in July 2019 and hired Claudio Reyna as the club's Sporting Director in November of the same year.
 The two were teammates for the United States from 1999-2006.

-In July 2020, Austin signed their first ever player, Rodney Redes.
+In July 2020, Austin signed their first player, Rodney Redes.

 Before the start of their inaugural season, Alexander Ring was named the first club captain.

 Austin FC played their first MLS match against LAFC at Banc of California Stadium on April 17, 2021, losing 0–2.
 The club secured its first victory the following week against the Colorado Rapids, winning 3–1.
 Diego Fagúndez scored the club's first goal and the following two were scored by the club's first Designated Player, Cecilio Dominguez.
-Their home opener was held on June 19, 2021, against the San Jose Earthquakes, a match which ended in a scoreless draw.
-The team secured its first ever home victory on July 1, 2021, defeating the Portland Timbers 4–1.
+Their home opener was held on June 19, 2021, against the San Jose Earthquakes, a match which ended 0-0.
+The team secured its first home victory on July 1, 2021, defeating the Portland Timbers 4–1.
 Jon Gallagher scored the team's first home goal and the first MLS goal at Q2 Stadium.

-Austin FC signed Sebastián Driussi, on July 29, 2021, from Zenit St. Petersburg for a $7 million transfer fee.
-He became the first player to score 10, 20, and 30 career goals for the club on April 16, August 6, and October 23, 2022, respectively, and was named the club's first All-Star that season.
+Austin FC signed Sebastián Driussi, on July 29, 2021, from Zenit Saint Petersburg for a $7 million transfer fee.
+He became the first player to score 10, 20, and 30 career goals for the club at various points in 2022 and was named the club's first All-Star that season.
+Driussi signed an extension through 2025 with a 2026 option and became the second captain for the club.

+On September 9, 2021, Owen Wolff signed a homegrown player contract with Major League Soccer side Austin FC, signing a deal through to 2025 and becoming the club's first homegrown player signing.

 In 2022, Austin FC started the season with an MLS record 10 goals in their first two matches.
-They lost 2–1 in their first ever cup match in the third round of the 2022 U.S. Open Cup against San Antonio FC on April 20; Fagundez scored the club's first ever Open Cup goal.
+They lost 2–1 in their first cup match in the third round of the 2022 U.S. Open Cup against San Antonio on April 20; Fagundez scored the club's first Open Cup goal.
 On July 16, they won the Division 1 Copa Tejas, the first trophy in franchise history.
-Austin FC clinched their first ever playoff berth on September 14 in a 3-0 home win against Real Salt Lake where Moussa Djitte scored the first ever hat trick in club history.
-Austin won their first MLS playoff game at home over Real Salt Lake on October 16, 2022, prevailing 3–1 in a penalty shootout after a 2–2 score following extra time.
-Austin advanced to the Western Conference Final after defeating FC Dallas, which they lost to LAFC 3-0.
+Austin FC clinched their first playoff berth during a 3-0 home win against Real Salt Lake where Moussa Djitte scored the first hat trick in club history despite entering the game as a substitute.
+Austin won their first MLS playoff game at home over Real Salt Lake, prevailing 3–1 in a penalty shootout after a 2–2 score following extra time.
+Austin advanced to the Western Conference Final after defeating FC Dallas, but lost to LAFC 3-0 the following week.